ClayStack/claystack-docs/docs/cseth/dvt.md

 ### SSV Integration

 The integration of Secret Shared Validators (SSV) into csETH's suite of Distributed Validator Technologies (DVT) marks a significant advancement for the platform, setting it apart from other liquid staking derivatives.
-SSV technology facilitates the division of a validator's key into multiple parts, each under the management of a different entity.
+SSV technology facilitates the division of a validator's key into multiple parts, each under the management of different entities.
 This unique approach to key management not only enhances the security of the network but also substantially improves its decentralization and censorship resistance.

 - Increased Security: By splitting the validator's key among multiple entities, the risk of a single point of failure is drastically reduced.
 Even if one entity is compromised, the others remain secure, ensuring the continued functioning and integrity of the validator.